South Shields Beginnings

 For centuries the whole tidal stretch of the Tyne was regarded as the port of Newcastle and it was not until 1848 that North and South Shields came to be officially recognised as ports that were separate from Newcastle.
 Customs houses were established at both places but the customs house at South Shields was subordinate to that at North Shields though its jurisdiction extended south to Souter Point which formed the border with that of Sunderland.

 In 1768 during the reign of George III South Shields, with its small chapel dedicated to St Hilda, was still little more than a long narrow street or track running alongside the Tyne.
 The street was adjoined by a collection of lanes and side roads and was bordered by hills of ballast created by the offloading of visiting ships.

 South Shields was in need of major changes to cope with its continuous industrial growth and trade.
 In 1768 the Reverend Samuel Dennis and the Dean and Chapter of Durham (successors of the earlier Priors of Durham) obtained an Act of Parliament allowing them to undertake the development of eight acres of church land.
 Onto this land were moved the fairs and markets of South Shields.
 An extensive market place was built along with several new streets laid out in a grid iron pattern.

 In the 1850s the Town Hall and markets were purchased by the South Shields Corporation from the Durham Dean and Chapter.
-In the early 1900s a new town hall was built further to the south but King Street is still South Shields’ main commercial street, although it was rebuilt in the late 19th and early 20th century.
+In the early 1900s a new town hall was built further to the south but King Street is still South Shields’ main commercial street, although it was rebuilt in the late nineteenth and early twentieth century.